Jose Garcia Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs pitching staff was 16th in MLB last season with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff last season ranked 16th in MLB.

-- The Cubs had a 4.01 team ERA that ranked 20th across all league pitching staffs.
+- The Cubs had a 4.01 team ERA that ranked 20th across all MLB pitching staffs.

-- Cubs pitchers combined to give up 207 total home runs at a rate of 1.3 per game (third-most in the league).
+- Cubs pitchers combined to allow 207 total home runs at a rate of 1.3 per game (third-most in baseball).

-- Smyly gets the call to start for the Cubs, his first of the season.
+- Stroman (1-0) gets the starting nod for the Cubs, his second of the season.

-- The 33-year-old left-hander started and threw three innings when he last appeared Saturday, Oct.
-1 against the Cincinnati Reds.
+- His most recent appearance came on Thursday against the Milwaukee Brewers, when the right-hander threw six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.